Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 uncertainty that requires exact evaluations only in cases where more certainty is needed.

-##### Surrogate with MOEA
+##### Integration of the Surrogate Model

-Kind of extending the search stage of MOEA with surrogate to simulate evaluation of population.
+Direct fitness replacement and indirect fitness replacement Kind of extending the search stage of MOEA with surrogate to simulate evaluation of population.
 It transform the problem of searching a new better population to improving general hypothesis of how and where Pareto set presented.

 In surrogate-model-based multiobjective optimization, approximated values are often mistakenly used in the solution comparison.
 As a